HarmanSMann/Android-Projects/README.md

 # Android-Projects
-Android Projects I have over my year at Humber College
+Android Projects I have over the past 2 years